-The best way to stop blood flow is with a a product like Quick Blood Stopper which every bird owner should keep in their medicine chest.
+The best way to stop blood flow from a bleeding toenail is with a product like Blood Stop Powder which every bird owner should keep in their medicine chest.

-The same premise applies to feathers a it does your bird’s toenails.
+The same premise applies to bloodfeathers as it does to your bird’s toenails.

-If caught unprepared, corn starch, white flour or dragging the nail on a bar if soap will work in a pinch (no pun intended).
+If caught unprepared, corn starch, white flour, or dragging the nail on a bar of soap will work in a pinch.

-I prefer hydrogen peroxide to remove any blood on the bird’s body, applies with a soft cotton wash cloth or even Q-tips, although mild dish soap and water can work with a lot of patience.
+I prefer hydrogen peroxide to remove any blood on the bird’s body, applied with a soft cotton washcloth or even Q-tips, although mild dish soap and water can work with patience.

 Make sure your bird is secured – a light soft cotton towel is best.
-Be calm, talk in soothing tones and have high value treats available to reward the good behavior.
+Be calm, talk in soothing tones, and have high-value treats available to reward good behavior.

-There’s quill pens and Quill office-supply both named after the hollow base of the shaft of a feather.
+There are quill pens and Quill Office Supply both named after the hollow base of the shaft of a feather.